Notproginfinix/phhusson-treble_experimentations/General-Mobile-GM-8-Go---GM-9-Go.md

 * Pasccodes cause a bootloop

 # Notes:
-GM 9 GO is identical to this device, with a lack of a fingerprint sensor (loongruige)
+GM 9 GO is identical to this device, with a lack of a fingerprint sensor (loongruige - GM 9 Go)

 GSI's are very buggy on this phone and not stable.
-(Tohru0920)
+(Tohru - GM 8 Go)

 Android 11 aosp gsi's did not work for me.
-(Tohru0920)
+(Tohru - GM 8 Go)

-Newer Android 10 builds sometimes work but will bootloop at some times (Tohru0920)
+Newer Android 10 builds sometimes work but will bootloop at some times (Tohru - GM 8 Go)